TEACHING AND TRAINING TACTICAL CASUALTY CARE

 New Articles

-Taught by Mike Shertz, MD-18D, a former Army Special Forces medic & practicing emergency medicine physician, Dr. Shertz combines the medicine and tactics together in an easy-to-watch course which you can complete as you have time.
+Taught by Mike Shertz, MD-18D, a former Army Special Forces medic and practicing emergency medicine physician, Dr. Shertz combines the medicine and tactics together in an easy-to-watch course, which you can complete as you have time.

 Courses are asynchronous and self-paced.
 See FAQs for more information.